delabassee/java-lab/lab3-helidon.md

 ## Overview

-In this section, you will create a simple Microservices exposing a REST endpoint using Helidon SE.
+In this 5-minutes lab, you will create a simple Microservices exposing a REST endpoint using Helidon SE.
 The goal is to have some initial exposure to Helidon, gain some high-level understandings of Helidon and its development workflow.

-Helidon is an open-source Java-based collection of libraries that one can use to develop lightweight Microservices, it offers 2 programming models:
+*Helidon* is an open-source Java-based collection of libraries that one can use to develop lightweight Microservices, it offers 2 programming models:
 - Helidon MP: MicroProfile APIs declarative, Java EE/Jakarta EE style (JAX-RS, CDI, etc.).
 - Helidon SE: functional style, transparent, no magic (ex. injection).